vidyavcodes/vidyavcodes.github.io/index.md

 ---

 ### Predicting Online Customers' Purchasing Intention
 The stratospheric growth of online shopping has allowed companies to collect massive amounts of data and study consumers' behaviour.
-With the onset of the pandemic, the e-commerce industry continues to thrive.
-In some countries, 45% of e-commerce companies have reported a growth in revenue of more than 10%.
 I was curious to find out what were the most important characteristics that determine a online customer's purchasing decision.
 A random forest approach was used in conjunction with permutation feature importance and partial dependence plots.

 <img src="images/project1.png?raw=true"/>